 The qdaemon is a process that runs in the background under the auspices of the srcmstr process.
-When you turn your system on, the startsrc command starts the qdaemon.
-While the qdaemon can be started by the startsrc command or stopped by the stopsrc command, the qdaemon supports only signal communications and thus cannot be queried by the lssrc command.
+When you turn your system on, the startsrc command starts the gdaemon.
+While the gdaemon can be started by the startsrc command or stopped by the stopsrc command, the qdaemon supports only signal communications and thus cannot be queried by the lssrc command.